Tunde Adegbola: Tiwa Systems

 After a successful career of many years as a broadcast engineer in the Nigerian public service, Tunde set up TIWA Systems in 1985 with the aim of bringing the benefits of digital technology and its accompanying information revolution to Nigeria.
 Apart from providing consultancy and other services in both commercial and scientific computing, with TIWA, he pioneered desktop publishing in Nigeria by transforming the operations of such publishing houses as Spectrum Books, Evans Brothers, Onibonoje and many others between 1985 and 1990.

 He also pioneered nonlinear editing (NLE) of video and 3D animation in the Nigerian motion picture industry by installing the first personal animation recorder and NLE suits for production houses including Media International, Klink Studios, Mainframe Productions and Shell Production Nigeria and many others in the 1990s.
 These led to his various commissions for the design of most of the pioneering private TV stations in Nigeria, including Channels Television, MITV and Africa Independent Television (AIT), where he designed, supplied, installed and commissioned the stations between 1994 and 1997.

 He was the technical consultant to the Open Society Initiative for West Africa (OSIWA) for the design and implementation of West Africa Democracy Radio (WADR) between 2003 and 2006.
 He was also technical consultant to OSIWA on many other media projects, building and strengthening telecenters and community radio stations in more than five West African countries.
 In 2006, he undertook a consultancy for UNICEF to evaluate the national radio and television of São Tomé and Príncipe.
-He was later commissioned by International Alert, UNICEF and UNDP in 2007 to build two community radio stations in São Tomé and Príncipe.
+He was later commissioned by International Alert, UNICEF and the United Nations Development Programme in 2007 to build two community radio stations in São Tomé and Príncipe.

 Alt-i

 Tunde Adegbola started African Languages Technology Initiative (Alt-i) in 2002 for the purpose of developing the necessary resources that will facilitate the engagement of information and communication technology (ICT) in African languages.
-He is currently the director of Alt-i, which is located in Ibadan, Oyo state, Nigeria.
+He is currently the director of Alt-i, which is located in Ibadan, Oyo State, Nigeria.
 Alt-i was set up to increase the relevance of technology in African languages.
 Alt-i is a nonprofit organization that is aimed at "inserting African issues into the agenda of the knowledge age" by addressing ICT as a possible factor of language endangerment.
 Alt-i is supported by various international grant making organisations, such as Bait Al-Hikmah, OSIWA, IDRC, and ACALAN.
 The only local source of funding so far has been the Lagos State Research and Development Council, which gave a grant to develop technology to help the unlettered take advantage of the increasing access to information through the web.
 Alt-i engages in research and development in the following areas: